 Based on the requirements of the roadmap, Blue Brain Project is structured into three Divisions – 1.)
 Simulation Neuroscience, 2) Computing and 3) Operations, each led by a Division Director.

 At the end of 2016, following the arrival of Director of Operations, (Adriana Salvatore), the Project underwent a major restructuring.
 Consequently, the traditional functional structure has been replaced by a specific function-project based matrix and in conjunction, the Project Management Office was established.
 By coordinating projects, the Project Management Office supports and channels the scientific innovation within Blue Brain using a variety of related techniques and processes.

-Adhering to the roadmap, Blue Brain’s data-driven research approach is carried out through projects, each led by a Project Manager, a Science Lead and a computing/engineering who together coordinate cross-disciplinary teams.
+Adhering to the roadmap, Blue Brain’s data-driven research approach is carried out through key deliverables and special mission projects, each led by a Project Manager, a Science Lead and a Computing/Engineering Lead who together coordinate cross-disciplinary teams.

 Within Blue Brain, decisions are taken, progress monitored, risks managed and information shared through a set of teams and meetings operating across three levels: strategic, managerial and tactical.

 At a strategic level, the overall Blue Brain direction is decided and strategic objectives defined by the BBP Leadership Team.
 At a managerial level, strategic objectives are rolled out and led as tactical plans and at a practical level, plans are executed and routine activities and decisions are managed accordingly.

 Blue Brain’s strategic management is provided by the Leadership Team, which consists of the three Divisional Directors (Henry Markram, Felix Schürmann and Adriana Salvatore).